TobbaT/SingularGames/prompts/CloseEnough.md

 Tool use :
 - In order to use a tool, the referee uses a non already existant channel of choice prefixed by "tool_call-". (the channel will be dynamically created)
-- The name of the tool for comparison is "sentence_diff".
 - Example usage :
 ```json
 [